 How is erectile dysfunction treated in men with diabetes?

-It is important to manage the diabetes and any other associated conditions, such as high blood pressure, first.
-When diabetes is properly controlled, most doctors start treatment for erectile problems with oral medications (PDE5 inhibitors) such as Viagra®, Cialis® or Levitra®.
-The tablets work in about half of men with diabetes.
-New research has shown that for men with diabetes and erectile problems, taking a low dose of these medications everyday has better results.
+It is important to stay as healthy as possible.
+This includes staying on track with your diabetes and any other health conditions such as high blood pressure, first.
+When your blood glucose levels are going well already, most doctors will start treatment for erectile problems with oral medications (PDE5 inhibitors) such as Viagra®, Cialis® or Levitra®.
+These tablets work in about half of men with diabetes.
+New research has shown that for men with diabetes and erectile problems, taking a low dose of these medications everyday can have better results.
 If oral medications do not work well, other treatments can be given and include vacuum devices, penile injections and surgery.
+Always seek help from your doctor as there are options to help.

 Diabetes and testosterone deficiency